 Rob has also been involved in a number of high-stakes appeals, and represented clients in connection with criminal and civil investigations conducted by various government agencies, including the Food and Drug Administration, the Securities and Exchange Commission, and federal and state prosecutors.

-Rob has been recognized as a leading lawyer in white collar crime and government investigations in the 2013-2018 editions of Chambers, and in the 2015 edition of The Legal 500; as a commercial litigation local "litigation star" in the 2012-2017 editions of Benchmark Litigation; as a “national star” in the 2015 edition of Benchmark Litigation; in the 2012 edition of Chambers as a “rising star” in commercial litigation; in the 2010-18 editions of The Best Lawyers in America in white collar criminal defense; in the 2013 edition of The Best Lawyers in America as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C.
+Rob has been recognized as a leading lawyer in white collar crime and government investigations in the 2013-2018 editions of Chambers, and in the 2015 edition of The Legal 500; as a commercial litigation local "litigation star" in the 2012-2017 editions of Benchmark Litigation; as a “national star” in the 2015 edition of Benchmark Litigation; as a “rising star” in commercial litigation in the 2012 edition of Chambers; as a leading lawyer in white collar criminal defense in the 2010-18 editions of The Best Lawyers in America; and as the Bet-the-Company Litigation Lawyer of the Year for Washington, D.C. in the 2013 edition of The Best Lawyers in America.
 In 2011, The National Law Journal named Rob and Brendan Sullivan to its six-person list of the country’s “Most Influential Lawyers” in the area of white collar criminal defense.
 In 2015, The National Law Journal named Rob one of its "White Collar Crime Trailblazers."
 In addition to being a Fellow of the American College of Trial Lawyers, Rob is also a Fellow of the American Bar Foundation.

 Born in Evanston, Illinois, Rob grew up in Hannibal, Missouri before attending Dartmouth College, where he played football.
 Rob spent a year as a paralegal at the D.C. office of an international law firm before entering the University of Virginia School of Law, where he was selected for the Virginia Law Review and Order of the Coif.
 Rob was a law clerk to Judge Eugene Lynch of the U.S. District Court for the Northern District of California before joining Williams & Connolly in 1990.
 He supervised the firm’s pro bono criminal practice from 2006 to 2008, was chair of the firm's Hiring Committee from 2008 to 2010, and is currently chair of the firm’s Partner-Associate Committee.

-Rob has taught “Defending a Criminal Case” at Vanderbilt Law School and has taught “Federal White Collar Crime” and “Trial Advocacy” at Georgetown University Law Center.
-He has lectured at a number of other law schools, including Duke and Yale.
+Rob has co-taught “Defending a Criminal Case” at Vanderbilt Law School with The Honorable Amul Thapar and has taught “Federal White Collar Crime” and “Trial Advocacy” at Georgetown University Law Center.
+He has lectured at a number of other law schools.
 Rob is a frequent speaker on criminal law, legal ethics, and professional liability.
 His speaking engagements have included appearances at the U.S. Chamber of Commerce, the Sixth Circuit, the Seventh Circuit, and the District of Columbia Judicial Conferences.
 He serves on the Lawyers Committee of the Innocence Project and the Advisory Committee for the National White Collar Criminal Defense College at Stetson Law, and was appointed by the Virginia Supreme Court to its faculty to teach professionalism to new lawyers.
 He also served on the American Bar Association’s Criminal Justice Standards Task Force charged with updating the ABA’s Discovery Standards.

 Though all cases vary and none is predictive, Rob’s experience includes:

-- Has represented many law firms in legal malpractice cases, fraud cases, government investigations, and an age-discrimination case.
-Defense victory in the only of these cases to go to trial.
+- Has defended many law firms in legal malpractice cases, fraud cases, government investigations, and an age-discrimination case.
+Defense victory in the only case to go to trial.

 - Represented prevailing companies in a civil fraud jury trial.

-- Represented acquitted FBI agent in criminal jury trial.
+- Defended acquitted FBI agent in criminal jury trial.

-- Represented businesses in Delaware Chancery Court trial.
+- Defended businesses in Delaware Chancery Court trial.
 Decision pending.

 - Has represented many institutions and individuals in financial reporting investigations and litigation.